nekomadokasoulreaperpegasus/MVCblog/README.md

-PHP Powered Blow Using MVC
+PHP Powered Blog Using MVC
 =======

 A basic blog written using PHP.
 Utilizes the MVC application architecture to show beginners how to use it.